MITRECND/htpy/README.md

 * register_log(callback)

 ###Attributes
-The connection parser object does not expose any attributes.
+The connection parser object contains the config object as a member, but you should not touch it, ever.